Improving Fuel Efficiency

 - Shut It Down: Not going anywhere for a few minutes?
 Turn off the engine!
 While plenty of newer vehicles feature stop-start systems, budget cars and older vehicles don’t.
-If you’re stuck in traffic or construction and not going anywhere for a few minutes or at a train crossing with a hundred-car train rolling past, this can add up.
+This can add up if you’re stuck in traffic or construction and not going anywhere for a few minutes or at a train crossing with a hundred-car train rolling past.
 Don’t shut it off if you’ll be back moving in thirty seconds – but if it looks like it will be five minutes, you’re best killing it and starting up when it’s time to move again.

-- Drive, Don’t Race: Unless you’re on track, being first means nothing.
+- Drive, Don’t Race: Being first means nothing unless you’re on track.
 Take it slow on the highways – between 60 and 65 miles per hour is the sweet spot; going above that means your mileage will begin to drop.
-Every five miles per hour above that can see the reduction of 1-2 miles per gallon.
+Every five miles per hour above that can see a reduction of 1-2 miles per gallon.

 - Plan Trips Ahead: Plan out trips before you get on the road.
 Combine trips to eliminate extra trips, so you’ll have fewer miles to drive.
-Map them out, so you aren’t doubling back at any point.
-If you can plan so that you can walk or bike to the closest spots or get some walking in between two stops on your itinerary instead of making a short drive, that would be great!
+Map them out so you aren’t doubling back at any point.
+If you can plan to walk or bike to the closest spots or get some walking in between two stops on your itinerary instead of making a short drive, that would be great!
 Nothing reduces fuel usage like not starting your car, to begin with!

 Maintaining Your Vehicle

-While your driving habits definitely have the biggest impact on your fuel efficiency, your vehicle itself can help – or hinder – your mileage.
-Skimping maintenance or ignoring it altogether can have a disastrous effect on mileage, as well as the life of your vehicle.
-There are other ways to maintain it that will help you to improve your fuel efficiency, though.
+While your driving habits definitely impact your fuel efficiency, your vehicle itself can help – or hinder – your mileage.
+Skimping maintenance or ignoring it altogether can have a disastrous effect on mileage and the life of your vehicle.
+There are other ways to maintain it that will help you improve your fuel efficiency.

 Pay attention to the weather – you can use it to your advantage!
 Here are some tips for taking advantage of warmer weather to eke out a few more MPG: